DanielDimitrov1/aws-monitoring-terraform-iac/README.md

 ### Notes:          ***Some configuration files and examples are included to illustrate real-world use cases.
 However, certain resources and services may not be pre-configured since they depend on specific monitoring needs.***

 ### Support:
-<span style="color:blue">For any questions or further assistance, feel free to reach out.</span>
+<span style="color:yellow">For any questions or further assistance, feel free to reach out.</span>